Genetics: DNA and chromosomes

 The molecular basis for genes is deoxyribonucleic acid (DNA).
 DNA is composed of deoxyribose (sugar molecule), a phosphate group, and a base (amine group).
 There are four types of bases: adenine (A), cytosine (C), guanine (G), and thymine (T).
-The phosphates make hydrogen bonds with the sugars to make long phosphate-sugar backbones.
+The phosphates make phosphodiester bonds with the sugars to make long phosphate-sugar backbones.
 Bases specifically pair together (T&A, C&G) between two backbones and make like rungs on a ladder.
 The bases, phosphates, and sugars together make a nucleotide that connects to make long chains of DNA.
 Genetic information exists in the sequence of these nucleotides, and genes exist as stretches of sequence along the DNA chain.
 These chains coil into a double a-helix structure and wrap around proteins called Histones which provide the structural support.
 DNA wrapped around these histones are called chromosomes.
 Viruses sometimes use the similar molecule RNA instead of DNA as their genetic material.

 DNA normally exists as a double-stranded molecule, coiled into the shape of a double helix.
 Each nucleotide in DNA preferentially pairs with its partner nucleotide on the opposite strand: A pairs with T, and C pairs with G. Thus, in its two-stranded form, each strand effectively contains all necessary information, redundant with its partner strand.
 This structure of DNA is the physical basis for inheritance: DNA replication duplicates the genetic information by splitting the strands and using each strand as a template for synthesis of a new partner strand.